How to See In-Page Analytics in WordPress (The Easy Way)

 Page insights dropdown

 That’s the end!
-We hope you liked our tutorial on setting up enhanced link attribution on your WordPress website.
+We hope you liked our tutorial on setting up in-page analytics and enhanced link attribution on your WordPress website.

 Want to track clicks on certain links and buttons?
 Read How to Track Link Clicks in Google Analytics and WordPress.